-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Continuous feedback during lectures and by Canvas.

 Failure Redemption: If rules allow - standard University provision with marks capped.
 Failure Redemption will be by 100% Examination